ess-dmsc-dram/documents/meeting_notes/January_2017/scanning.md

 - Introduce `ComponentInfo`, so we can transfer positions of *all* components, not just those of detectors (see prototype)?

 ## Agenda

+* Understand and find a better way to deal with `ExperimentInfo::mutableSpectrumInfo` [see here](https://github.com/mantidproject/mantid/pull/18460/files) description alongside implementation for that method.